-Intense About Art?
+Intense About Starting Your Career?
 Get Inspired at Hussian.

-If you're ready to embark on an amazing educational journey that leads to a flourishing career as a professional artist, then consider what Hussian has to offer.
+If you're ready to embark on an amazing educational journey that leads to a flourishing career, then consider what Hussian has to offer.

 We welcome prospective students to visit, sit in on a class, talk to our faculty and students, and tour the area.
-See for yourself how a Hussian education can give you the confidence and competence you need to launch your career in art.
+See for yourself how a Hussian education can give you the confidence and competence you need to launch your career.